Delink-D/java_weather_records/readme.md

 # Implementation

-To implement the solution i used java language and gradle for compilation.
+To implement the solution using java language and gradle for compilation.

 # Requirements

-	sublimetext
-	java sdk installed
-	gradle
+	TextEditor
+	Java SDK Installed
+	Gradle

 # How to run the project

-After cloning the project, open the terminal on the main root folder and type in *gradle run* the projet will compile and run at the same time.
+After cloning the project,
+* Open the terminal on the main root folder
+* Type in *gradle run*
+* Projet will compile and run at the same time